-Chapter 79-327, L.O.F., provided that the salaries of all county officers be adjusted annually, effective July 1, 1979, to provide the same percentage increase as the average percentage increase in State Career Service employees' salaries as determined by the Department of Administration, or as provided in the General Appropriations Act.
+Chapter 79-327, L.O.F., provided that all county officers' salaries be adjusted annually, effective July 1, 1979, based on the average percentage increase in State Career Service employees' salaries as determined by the Department of Administration or as provided in the General Appropriations Act.
 The increases for any fiscal year were limited to no more than seven percent.
 In addition, it raised the base salaries for supervisor of elections by \$4,300 in each population group, retroactive to the fiscal year beginning October 1, 1978.

-Chapter 80-31, L.O.F., authorized district school boards, by majority vote, to increase the school superintendent's salary above specified limits.
+Chapter 80-31, L.O.F., authorized district school boards by majority vote to increase the school superintendent's salary above specified limits.